 - Pros: Modern terminals with plenty of shopping and dining

 - Cons: Can get very crowded; not the easiest to navigate

-O. R. Tambo International Airport is the busiest airport in Africa, with 20.8 million passengers traveling through in 2018, more than half of which flew domestically.
+O. R. Tambo International Airport is the busiest airport in Africa, with a capacity for 30 million passengers per year.
 The airport is a hub for South African Airways, which flies to destinations across all six inhabited continents, as well as a number of low-cost South African airlines.
 Many international carriers fly here, including many African airlines, plus Air China, Singapore, Qantas, LATAM, Delta, and others.
 There are six terminals at this sprawling airport, and it can be a little confusing to navigate the entire thing.